LeslieDancey/FME_Desktop_Advanced/conditional_attribute_values.md

 You’ll probably want to inspect the source features types (or the Reprojector, since the CDED data is a different coordinate system).
 You’ll also want to inspect the AttributeRenamer output.
 Don’t forget you can set a Group-By in an Inspector's parameters, which may be of use in visualizing which addresses are in which zone.

+You’ll see how the addresses are assigned a zone denoting their distance from the shoreline, and also possess an elevation.

+**2)** Assess Methodology

+Before we get onto a full set of instructions for the exercise, try to consider how you might go about this task.

+You’ll need to consider:

+- Can the data be mapped directly, or does it need filtering first?

+The zone is fairly easy to handle, because it is a fixed value (100, 200, and 300).
+However, elevation is trickier because they are not fixed values; elevation could be any single value from 0 to 60.
+So mapping elevation values would need 60 x 5 = 300 combinations!

+- Which transformers would you use?

+If you want to filter the data then the Tester and TestFilter transformers seem to be the most obvious candidates, with maybe the AttributeRangeFilter.
+To map data, either the AttributeValueMapper or AttributeRangeMapper appear to be the best.
+But as a whole, we’re looking to set attribute values, so why not just use the AttributeCreator?

+- Should you combine methods?

+Perhaps a combination method would work best, where you filter the data partially and then map it?
+If so, which data do you filter by and using which transformers?

+- Which will produce the most aesthetic workspace?